TheCompAce/Snap-Calculator/README.md

 - **missing.txt**: This is a text file that may contain important notes or configuration details.

 ## Contributing
-- You can contribute by joing our developers for this porject.
+- You can contribute by joining our developers for this porject.
 - You can also Venmo me donations to @BradfordBrooks79

 ## License